Billy Butlin spotted two things in the 1930s:

 Everything was onsite – swimming pools, theatres, gardens, children’s playgrounds, bars, shops – and 10,000 happy holidaymakers could be housed at once.

-Success was almost immediate once Billy realised that people needed encouragement to enjoy themselves and invented Red Coats.
+In the 1960s, Butlin created a series of new camps at Bognor Regis (opened in 1960), Minehead (1962) and Barry Island (1966) in Wales.
+Success was almost immediate once Billy realised people needed encouragement to enjoy themselves and invented Red Coats.

 From the first “Wakey, Wakey” at 8 am over the famous tannoy to the last “Goodnight campers” at midnight, there was fun for every generation, organised and supervised by the Red Coats.